Lindy Ruff: Return to Buffalo

 On April 22, 2024, Ruff was re-hired as head coach of the Sabres, replacing Don Granato.

 On April 17, 2025, Ruff won his 900th game, becoming the fifth NHL head coach to reach the mark.

+The 2025–26 season saw the Sabres struggle early in the season, being in last place on December 15, before going on an unprecedented run that saw them achieve a 36–9–5 record for the rest of the regular season, winning the Atlantic Division for the first time in franchise history.
+This was their first division title since the 2009–10 season.
+In recognition of his management of the Sabres, Ruff was named a finalist for the Jack Adams Award for the NHL's coach for the fifth time in his career, tying the league nomination record.
+The Sabres qualified for the 2026 Stanley Cup playoffs, their first postseason appearance since 2011, facing the Boston Bruins in the first round.
+Ruff's Sabres defeated the Bruins in six games, the franchise's first playoff series victory since 2007.
+The Sabres ultimately lost to the Montreal Canadiens in seven games in the second round.
+Following the end of the postseason, Ruff signed a two-year contract extension with the Sabres on May 20, 2026.

 Personal life

 Ruff's younger brother, Brent Ruff, was one of four teammates killed in a bus crash while playing for the Swift Current Broncos in 1986.

 Another younger brother, Marty Ruff, was a first-round draft pick of the St. Louis Blues but never appeared in an NHL game.

 An older brother, Randy Ruff, played and coached in junior hockey.

 Ruff and his wife Gaye have four children: Brett, Eryn, and twins Madeline and Brian.
 The Ruffs' primary residence is in Clarence, New York.